magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 our hearts if we run after things; do we ever look at what is going on?
 Will there be anyone ‘watching the house’?

-– one need not aim at anything or wish for anything at all.
+*Nibbāna paccayo hotu* – one need not aim at anything or wish for anything at all.
 Just aim for Nibbāna.
 All manner of becoming and birth, merit and virtue in the worldly way, do not lead there.
 We don’t need to be wishing for a lot of things, making merit and skilful kamma, hoping it will cause us to attain to some better state, just aim directly for Nibbāna.
-Wanting wanting tranquillity, we just end up in the same old place.
+Wanting sīla, wanting tranquillity, we just end up in the same old place.
 It’s not necessary to desire these things – we should just wish for the place of cessation.

 It is like this.
 Throughout all our becoming and birth, all of us are so terribly anxious about so many things.
 When there is separation, when